My Logo Design Process: How to Design a Logo in Three Phases

 Refine concepts to create a masterpiece.

-Once the client has gone through the concepts, it is time to address the feedback.
-I usually ask the client to select their favourite concept and provide notes on what requires adjustment for the next presentation.
+Once the client has thoroughly reviewed the concept, it is time to address the feedback.
+I usually ask the client to provide notes on what adjustments are required for the next presentation.
 It is best to discuss the feedback to avoid vague statements and ask questions.
 For example, the statement “it doesn’t do it for me” is too vague to make any useful changes.
 However, if you can follow up with a few probing questions, you can often get to the root of the problem.
 “Which part of the logo is problematic for you and your customers?
 Is it the font?
 The icon?” are a few questions that can help.
 Try to keep the probing questions about the logo feedback based on what your client’s audience would appreciate.

-The second presentation can be done by phone or email with a short message describing the edits made to each option that addresses the previous round of feedback.
+The second presentation can be done by phone or email with a short message describing the edits made that address the previous round of feedback.

 Logo Design Process PHASE THREE: